cloudmesh-community/book/chapters/prg/python/python-install.md

 ENV3
 ```

-now activate the virtual environment using:
+Now activate the virtual environment using:

 ```bash
 $ source ~/.bashrc
 ```

-now you can install the pip for the virtual environment without
+You can install the pip for the virtual environment with the commands:
-conflicting with the native pip:

 ```bash
 $ curl "https://bootstrap.pypa.io/get-pip.py" -o "get-pip.py"